 The dominant physical property affecting the performance of UAN protocols is the low sound propagation speed.
 In contrast with terrestrial radio networks with a propagation speed of 3×10^8 m/s, acoustic waves propagate through water at approximately 1500 m/s, i.e. slower by a factor of 2×10^5 .
 For example, if an acoustic link length is 1.5 km, it will take roughly 1 second for the signal to propagate from transmitter to the receiver.
-Furthermore, the sound speed depends on the temperature, pressure and salinity of the water and is, therefore, variable in space and time [53].
-Fig. 1 shows an example of a depth-dependent sound speed profile (SSP) derived by Dushaw [54] from the 2009 World Ocean Atlas temperature, pressure and salinity data in summer at $(56.5^o\text{N}, 11.5^o\text{W})$, i.e. in the North Atlantic Ocean off the coast of the UK and Ireland.
+Furthermore, the sound speed depends on the temperature, pressure and salinity of the water and is, therefore, variable in space and time [56].
+Fig. 1 shows an example of a depth-dependent sound speed profile (SSP) derived by Dushaw [57] from the 2009 World Ocean Atlas temperature, pressure and salinity data in summer at (56.5°N, 11.5°W), i.e. in the North Atlantic Ocean off the coast of the UK and Ireland.

 The depth-dependent SSP causes refraction of the acoustic waves, which in turn results in curved wave propagation trajectories as shown in Fig. 2.
-These plots were obtained using the BELLHOP ray tracing program [26] based on the SSP data shown in Fig. 1b.
-We present the details on how to use BELLHOP and our interface with it in Section IV.
+These plots were obtained using the BELLHOP ray tracing program [33] based on the SSP data shown in Fig. 1b.

-The ray trajectories illustrated in Fig. 2 demonstrate that calculating propagation delays based on a Euclidean distance between two communication nodes, a method often used in UAN research [56] [57], is not necessarily valid, since the signal arriving at the receiver may not travel in a straight line.
+The ray trajectories illustrated in Fig. 2 demonstrate that calculating propagation delays based on a Euclidean distance between two communication nodes, a method often used in UAN research [59] [60], is not necessarily valid, since the signal arriving at the receiver may not travel in a straight line.
 There also may not be a direct path between two nodes, but only a path reflected off the sea surface or bottom.
-Using a single value of the propagation speed could also be inaccurate, e.g. a typical 1500 m/s approximation [13] [56] [57], since typical sound speed values vary between 1450 and 1550 m/s depending on the temperature, pressure and salinity.
+Using a single value of the propagation speed could also be inaccurate, e.g. a typical 1500 m/s approximation [13] [59] [60], since typical sound speed values can vary between 1450 and 1550 m/s depending on location and time of the year.
 Furthermore, curved trajectories of the acoustic waves can result in acoustic shadow zones with no coverage, and challenging multipath channel conditions, where several refracted copies of the same signal arrive at the receiver at different times and with different amplitudes, in addition to the echoes reflected off the surface and bottom of the sea.